Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 After you have finished the setup of your python venv and ran the `ansible-playbook pxc.cloud.setup_control_node` you should have the cli tool `pvcli` available to you.

-Connect to your one proxmox clusters `pvcli connect-cluster --pve-host $PROXMOX_HOST` (run once per cluster, per cloud domain).
+Run `pvcli connect-cluster --pve-host $PROXMOX_HOST` to connect to one of your proxmox clusters / set them up to be part of your proxmox cloud instance (run once per cluster, per cloud domain).

 The cli will ask you for a cloud domain if the cluster has not already one assigned.

 With this approach its up to you to keep the inventory on your developer machine in sync.
-To refresh a cluster after you added a new host simply run the command again, also passing the `--force` flag to update it.
+To refresh the local inventory, after you added a new host to a cluster, simply run the `connect-cluster` command again, also passing the `--force` flag to update it.

 ### Repository setup

-As in the [samples/cloud-instance](https://github.com/Proxmox-Cloud/pve_cloud/tree/master/samples/cloud-instance) your repository that defines the core pve cloud components you need:
+Have a look at the [cloud instance sample repository](https://github.com/Proxmox-Cloud/pve_cloud/tree/master/samples/cloud-instance) to see what proxmox cloud looks like in action.

+The code for your infrastructure will live inside a git repository that needs the following definitions:

 * pve cloud inventory file - [cloud schema](schemas/pve_cloud_inv_schema.md) => for the `pxc.cloud.setup_pve_clusters` playbook
 * lxc inventory files for the basic services - [lxc inv schema](schemas/lxc_inv_schema.md)